 Proof of concept – up to £100,000

 Development of prototype – up to £250,000

 So if your startup is developing a product or tech service, you could apply for a Smart grant in one of their 6 annual application rounds.
 You’ll find the dates for each round on the SMART grants site.
 Once your application has been assessed, the Technology Strategy Board will collate the feedback to rank your submission and decide if they want to allocate funding.
 This whole process takes about a month after the closing date of each application round.

 2. Local grants

 You can find government grants for new business at a very local level too.
-For example, the Aylesbury Vale District Council runs the Aylesbury Vale Business Grant, which awards businesses with less than 30 employees up to £5,000 in funding.
 It's worth approaching your local authority or member of parliament who can help you find regional government grants - these are likely to be less competitive than national grants, and may even help you build contacts with other local businesses or mentors.

 3. Apprenticeships scheme